On this page

 - Support correspondence — emails and tickets you send us.

-- Usage, device, and security data — IP address, browser and device information, session and CSRF cookies, rate-limit and audit logs, and error telemetry from the website and account surfaces.
+- Usage, device, and security data — IP address, browser and device information, session and CSRF cookies, and rate-limit, audit, and platform error logs from the website and account surfaces (captured by Cloudflare Workers Observability).

-- Site analytics — pages visited, referrer, approximate geographic region (derived from IP), device and browser type, and interaction events.
-We use Plausible, a privacy-respecting, cookieless analytics tool that does not create persistent visitor identifiers.
+- Site analytics — pages visited, referrer, approximate geographic region (derived from IP), device and browser type, and Core Web Vitals performance signals.
+We use Cloudflare Web Analytics, a privacy-respecting, cookieless analytics tool that does not create persistent visitor identifiers and does not store raw IP addresses.

 - Cookies — see Cookies, local storage, and analytics.